the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 };
 ~~~~~~~

 Function expressions have subtle differences compared to function declarations.
-While for a function expression the function gets created when the code reaches the variable declaration, for the function declaration the function gets created once at the start:
+While for a function expression the function gets created when the code reaches the variable declaration, for the function declaration the function gets created once at the start of the code execution:

 {title="index.js",lang="javascript"}
 ~~~~~~~
-// works due to function declaration
+// the following works due to function declaration

 console.log(multiplyThis(3, 4));